bitprj/js-serverless-prep-course/.bit/responses/bubble_sort.md

 ## Bubble Sort 💬
+1. Create a new branch from `main` named `bubble`.
-Create a function `bubble_sort()` that takes a paramter of `arr`, which is an array, and returns the sorted version of that array using bubble sort.
+2. Create a function `bubble_sort()` that takes a paramter of `arr`, which is an array, and returns the sorted version of that array using bubble sort.
+3. Commit your code to the `bubble` branch.
+4. Create a pull request to merge the `bubble` branch onto `main`, and only merge the pull request when the bot approves your changes.

 ### 🔨 Function Specs:
 Arguments: